Jeon Somi: Personal life

 Jeon is accredited in Taekwondo, having practiced the Korean martial art for over 10 years and taught initially by her father, who himself achieved a fourth degree black belt.
 She held a third-degree black belt for some time but could not gain the fourth degree due to her young age.
-On May 30, 2018, 17-year-old Jeon partook in the fourth degree black belt examination held by Kukkiwon, wherein her skills qualified for the upgrade.
+On May 30, 2018, 17-year-old Jeon partook in the fourth degree black belt examination held by Kukkiwon, wherein her skills qualified for the promotion.
 After she reached age of majority in South Korea, she applied for the conversion in dan and was officially certified as a fourth degree black belt holder, the level of an instructor qualified to run and manage a dojang.

 Jeon and her family practice Korean Buddhism.
-She has stated that she has holds three passports to South Korea, Canada and the Netherlands.
+She has stated that she holds three passports to South Korea, Canada and the Netherlands.

 Artistry

 Fashion and style

 As a child, Jeon enjoyed expressing herself through clothes and fashion.
 Her personality extended to her own style, including a Louis Vuitton bag she customized with a drawing of a unicorn, which she believed resembles herself.
 Jeon commented, "I like monogram patterns and colors.
-When I think of the monogram bag my mother carried about 10 years ago, I still think it’s cool."
+When I think of the monogram bag my mother carried about 10 years ago, I still think it's cool."
 For her single "What You Waiting For", Jeon was involved in the planning and styling process for her music video and worked closely with Serian, the current director of Vogue Korea.
-She selected looks portraying confidence and chose to wield a sword in the video to complete the "badass" look, with a hidden meaning relating to her birth name "Ennik", which translates to "sword" in Dutch.
+She selected looks portraying confidence and chose to wield a sword in the video to complete the "badass" look, with a hidden meaning relating to her birth name "Ennik", which means "sword" in Old Dutch/Old Frisian.
 Jeon also often invests her time in DIY projects, enjoying taking clothing apart, putting the pieces back together, tearing them apart again, and repeating the process again as part of her experiments.